chandantaluja/chandantaluja/README.md

 - 🔭 I’m currently working on MicroChip ATmega328PB.
 - 🌱 I’m currently learning Embedded C.
-- 👯 I’m looking to collaborate on anything that created Magic
+- 👯 I’m looking to collaborate on anything that created Magic.
 - 🤔 I’m looking for help with writing low size and efficent codes.
 - 💬 Ask me about anything that bothers you.
 - 📫 How to reach me: chandan.taluja@gmail.com